 But “not fun” as this is, you have to do it.
 You have no choice.
 You need to know if your advertising impacted sales and profits.
 If it helped you hit your business goals.

-There’s a few different ways to work this out.
+There are a few different ways to work this out.

 Marketing agencies and advertising impact